digidem/digital-democracy.org/_jobs/developer-peer-to-peer-and-osm.md

 layout: job
 published: true
 title: "Developer: Peer-to-peer and OSM"
+excerpt: "We're looking a full- or part-time developer for 3–6 months to prototype an OpenStreetMap server stack and database that allow distributed teams in low-connectivity environments to collaborate on private maps using easy-to-learn OpenStreetMap tools such as iDEditor."
 ---

 Digital Democracy is looking a full- or part-time developer for 3–6 months to prototype an OpenStreetMap server stack and database that allow distributed teams in low-connectivity environments to collaborate on private maps using easy-to-learn OpenStreetMap tools such as iDEditor.